philippe44/cross-compiling/README.md

 # Compilation

-Because my applications have some so many binary versions, I need a centralized compilation system.
+Because my applications have so many binary versions, I need a centralized compilation system.
 I can't have a VM for each target or even a Docker instance.
 I need a solid, scriptable set of cross-compilers.

 ## Linux